waico/SKAB/README.md

 SKAB consists of the following artifacts:

 1. [Datasets](#datasets)
-2. [Leaderboards](#Leaderboard #1 - Proposed Leaderboard) for oultier detection and changepoint detection problems
+2. [Proposed Leaderboard](#proposed-leaderboard) for outlier detection and changepoint detection problems
 3. Python modules for algorithms’ evaluation (now evaluation modules are being imported from [TSAD](https://github.com/waico/tsad) framework, while the details regarding the evaluation process are presented [here](https://github.com/waico/tsad/blob/main/examples/Evaluating.ipynb))
-4. Python [core](https://github.com/MarekWadinger/SKAB/tree/master/core) with algorithms’ implementation
+4. Python [core](core/) with algorithms’ implementation
 5. Python [notebooks](#notebooks) with anomaly detection pipeline implementation for various algorithms

 All the details about SKAB are presented in the following artifacts: